agr505/MovieRevenuePredictionMachineLearningProject/README.md

 #### Features in the dataset: 21 features in total
 1. id: notation for a house
 2. date: date house was sold
-3. price: the sell price of the house, which is what we need to predict
-4. bedrooms: Number of Bedrooms/House
-5. bathrooms: Number of bathrooms/House
-6. sqft_living: square footage of the home
-7. sqft_lot: square footage of the lot
-8. floorsTotal: floors (levels) in house
-9. waterfront: House which has a view to a waterfront
-10. view: how many time it has been viewd consumers?
-11. condition: How good the condition is (Overall)
-12. grade: overall grade given to the housing unit, based on King County grading system
-13. sqft_above: square footage of house apart from basement
-14. sqft_basements: quare footage of the basement
-15. yr_built: Built Year
-16. yr_renovated: Year when house was renovated
-17. zipcode: zip
-18. lat: Latitude coordinate
-19. long: Longitude coordinate
-20. sqft_living15: Living room area in 2015 This might or might not have affected the lotsize area
-21. sqft_lot15: lot size area in 2015

 ### (2). dataset visulization
 #### Feature distribution